jorge97710/prototipo-videojuego-el-pro-de-marlon/README.md

 # Prototype for a Beat'em up Game

-The prototype has the basic mecanics for a beat'em up game.
-This version has an enemy spawner that gets faster the longer you play it.
-There's damage and it resepctive health status for the player.
+This prototype has the basic mecanics for a beat'em up game.
+Current version has an enemy spawner that gets faster the longer you play it.
+There's collision detection for damage to the player or enemy.
 ___
 ### Prerequisites

-To build and develope on the project you need to have the following installed/downloaded:
+To build and develop on the project you need to have the following prerequisites installed/downloaded:
 1. Unity Game Engine
 2. Visual Studio or MonoDevelop
 3. [Beat'em up Game Template 3D](https://assetstore.unity.com/packages/templates/systems/beat-em-up-game-template-3d-98013).
 This has the game assets.